tomcamilli/TCNJ-ShopRequest/README.md

 The app should be available in the browser at [localhost:3000](localhost:3000).

-## Important Note: This project is still under development!
+## Important Notes:

+Most edited files can be found in /home/student1/vm-csc415/tcnj-shoprequest/TCNJ-ShopRequest/app/views

+THIS PROJECT IS STILL UNDER DEVELOPMENT